mtyler14/SEED_Group12/Demo 2/readme.md

 been calculated, they are send over I2C to the Arduino.
 The Arduino does not send any information back to the computer vision program.

 The Raspberry Pi is not a fast computer, and takes about a second to detect a tag in a frame.
 It might be possible to optimize this code to get faster detection, but for now this performance is satifactory.
 This Pi continually looks for tags in frames from the camera.
 If it detectes a tag, it performs the angle and distance calculations.
-If theangle and distance are not the same as the last detected tags's it sends the information to the Arduino.
+If the angle and distance are not the same as the last detected tags's it sends the information to the Arduino.

-During the detection process the softawre takes into account the lense distortion of the camera.
+During the detection process the software takes into account the lense distortion of the camera.
 This is done by applying a set of distortion coefficients to the tag pose detection.
 These coefficients were calculated in a calibration program and are unique to the camera used on this robot.
 Without the distortion coefficents, tags at the edge of the camera's field of view would be warped, and the software would return innacurate angle and distance values.